 Let me take you through this changing economic scenario, to give you a feel of the extent of the transformation, its magnitude, its sweep and the depth of the reforms, and how Indian industry is globalising, in terms of size, ownership, trade and attitudes.

 Let us first talk about size.
 Globalisation and size are almost inextricably linked.
 As all of you know, Indian industry, for far too long, has lived under a draconian regime of controlled and officially prescribed capacities, guided by politics and not economics, which has resulted in fragmented and sub-optimal capacities that are uneconomic.

 Amazingly, in the past, producing more was a crime.
 I was once almost served a notice of prosecution for producing more!
 Such madness could exist only in India of the not too distant past.

 It is sometimes difficult to comprehend the quantum leap that has taken place in plant sizes.
 From fragmented and small plants, today, we have reached a position where we can take pride in having world-scale plants in several industries.

-Let me give you some examples, from our own Group, because, that is what I know best.
+Let me give you some examples from our own Group, because that is what I know best.
 Today, our Group is the world's largest producer of viscose staple fibre.
-We operate, the world's largest palm oil refinery, of a staggering 3500 tonnes per day capacity.
+We operate the world's largest palm oil refinery, with a staggering 3500 tonnes per day capacity.
 Our Group is the world's third largest producer of insulators and the sixth largest producer of carbon black.

 Moving on from size, I now come to the aspect of global ownership of Indian equities.
 Less than five years ago, in 1990-91, Indian companies mobilised